danizheleva/demo-2T-GKE-Jenkins/readme.md

     - Under *Scan Multibranch Pipeline Triggers* select *Periodically if not Otherwise* and set the interval to 1 minute.
     - Save.

+Push some code changes to master/a branch and Jenkins should do the rest.

+To view your application, get the external IP for the demo-frontend service by either using the portal or `kubectl get svc -n production`

 ###  Manual Deployment
 #### Build images with Docker